openvinotoolkit/open_model_zoo/demos/python_demos/human_pose_estimation_demo/README.md

 Options:
   -h, --help            Show this help message and exit.
   -i INPUT, --input INPUT
                         Required.
-Path to an image, video file or a numeric camera ID.
+An input to process.
+The input must be a single image, a folder of images or anything that cv2.VideoCapture can process.
+  --loop                Optional.
+Enable reading the input in a loop.
+  -o OUTPUT, --output OUTPUT
+                        Optional.
+Name of output to save.
   -m MODEL, --model MODEL
                         Required.
 Path to an .xml file with a trained model.
   -at {ae,openpose}, --architecture_type {ae,openpose}